TAKING A ROAD TRIP WITH KIDS

 When we are traveling, I always have a cooler with us.
 I keep a few drinks (not too many or we will have to take too many stops at rest areas). cI usually take the kids to the grocery store a few days before we leave to buy some “special snacks” for the car that we do not normally keep at home.
 (Cookies, cheese curls… special treats!)
 We actually keep our snacks in a rainbow loom box.

-If you don’t have one built into the car, I suggest getting this.
+If you don’t have a DVD player built into the car, I suggest getting this.
 My in-laws got these for the kids a few years ago and we use them on every single trip.
-I take the kids to the library to get a movie (they each pick out two) and then we set them up in the car with a blanket (their choice), their Puro Headphones and their own Rainbow Loom Snack tray.
+I take the kids to the library to get a movie (they each pick out two) and then we set them up in the car with a blanket (their choice), their Puro Headphones and their own Rainbow Loom Snack Tray.
 It’s kind of like luxury, right?
 Being a kid and having someone else getting everything prepared for you?
 I was just telling Jack that sometimes I wish I could be a kid again and have my parents taking care of me… 🙂